redstrate/redstrate.com/content/blog/the-death-of-gfx.md

 To clarify, Prism running on macOS is nothing new.
 In fact, a large portion of the engine was developed natively on macOS using Metal.
 Vulkan was actually added after the fact, and since I already had plenty of Vulkan experience it was no trouble.
 I initially chose to use Metal natively (over MoltenVK at the time) because the tooling was still too new, and I wanted to learn Metal.
-However something big has come along since then, the rise of the [Vulkan Portability Initiative](https://www.vulkan.org/portability)!
+However, something big has come along since then, the rise of the [Vulkan Portability Initiative](https://www.vulkan.org/portability)!

 ![Vulkan Portability Logo](/blog/img/Vulkan-Portability.svg)